kimberlyrobinson11122/challenge_1_seo_website_rework/README.md

 AS A marketing/creative agency
-I WANT to update this site with accessibility that is up to standard SO THAT users can read/understand/use this site no matter who I am in the world and it ensures that people with disabilities can access a website using assistive technologies, SO THAT this site is enhanced for search engines accross platforms
+I WANT to update this site with accessibility that is up to standard SO THAT users can read/understand/use this site no matter who I am in the world and it ensures that people with disabilities can access a website using assistive technologies, And is enhanced for search engines accross platforms

 ## Acceptance Criteria:
 GIVEN a webpage meets accessibility standards: